hm-lang/core/proposals/README.md

 )   # returns 13
 ```

-### unnamed arguments in functions
+### default-name arguments in functions

 For functions with a single argument where the variable name doesn't matter,
-you can use "unnamed" variables.
-For primitive types, the "unnamed" identifier
+you can use default-named variables.
+For primitive types, the default-name identifier
 is just the `UpperCamelCase` version of the `lowerCamelCase` type.

 ```